Competitive research experiences give chemistry major advanced look into materials science field

 Manning also had opportunities to network with graduate students, science faculty, industry professionals, and funding agencies executives — getting insights into the latest trends and career opportunities in material science — as well as explore Biosphere 2 firsthand.

-“I really like plants, and the biosphere had so many different kinds of plants from every continent,” Manning said.
+“I really find plants fascinating, and the biosphere had so many different kinds of plants from every continent,” Manning said.
 “It had North American native plants, African native plants, Asian native plants.
-It's just very interesting to see … like, I've never seen a cocoa plant before.
-It had all these plants from Alaska down to sub-Saharan Africa growing there, thriving in Arizona.”
+It's just very interesting to see … like, I've never seen a cacao plant before.
+It had all these plants from Alaska down to sub-Saharan Africa growing there, thriving all in the same setting.”

 Despite the uniquely busy start to this year, Manning says he’s not done traveling for research opportunities just yet.

 “Next summer, I'll be applying to national labs,” said Manning, adding NASA is one of his targets.
-“I'm going to see if I can get into the big leagues.
-We'll just have to see where this goes.”
+"I'm going to continue to work and see if I can earn a spot in some of the country’s most competitive programs.
+Wherever this leads, it'll be because I gave it everything I had."